Day Trip Guide: MONA Tasmania + Hobart Ferry to MONA

 These catamarans are super stable, and the river is sheltered, meaning you don’t need to worry about getting motion sickness at all.

-You could go for the cheapest option and pay for a regular ticket ($25pp) that gets you access to all common areas, including the bar – but my wife and I wanted to take things to the next level, treating ourselves to ‘Posh Pit‘ tickets instead!
+You could go for the cheapest option and pay for a regular ticket ($30pp return) that gets you access to all common areas, including the bar – but my wife and I wanted to take things to the next level, treating ourselves to ‘Posh Pit‘ tickets instead!

-The Posh Pit ticket costs a little extra ($60pp), but if you love your food and drink then the splurge is well worth it.
+The Posh Pit ticket costs a little extra ($65pp return), but if you love your food and drink then the splurge is well worth it.
 Here’s what you get:

 - VIP queue, getting you on board the ferry with a minimum of fuss